 - Realign the lower access panel or panels, using the screws or fasteners to secure.

 - With the reinstallation complete, turn the water supply and power supply back on.

-While the procedure shown above is very general, Repair Clinic.com has dozens of precise step-by-step videos and guides showing how to replace both circulation pump motors and drain pump motors on popular dishwasher models from brands like KitchenAid, Kenmore, Maytag, Samsung, GE, Electrolux, Frigidaire, LG, and Whirlpool.
+While the procedure shown above is very general about dishwasher pump motor replacement, Repair Clinic.com has dozens of precise step-by-step videos and guides showing how to replace both circulation pump motors and drain pump motors on popular dishwasher models from brands like KitchenAid parts, Kenmore, Maytag, Samsung, GE, Electrolux, Frigidaire, LG, and Whirlpool.
 Type the full model number of your dishwasher into the Repair Clinic website search bar to see what info is available.
 By entering the model number, you’ll also get a full list of replacement parts compatible with your specific dishwasher.
 Need to identify the right pump motor for your unit?
 Narrow the list down by selecting “Motor” or “Pump” using the “Part Category” filter then choose the appropriate selection from the “Part Title” filter (Examples: “Pump and Motor Assembly” / “Drain Pump” / “Circulation and Drain Pump Motor”).